lucyhandbaghead/lucy-elventy-base-blog/content/blog/linda-handbaghead-has-a-punch-up-with-old-age.md

+---
-# Linda Handbaghead Has A Punch Up With Old Age
+title: Linda Handbaghead Has A Punch Up With Old Age
+description: This is a post on My Blog about agile frameworks.
+date: 2018-05-01
+tags:
+  - Linda Handbaghead
+  - Lucy Handbaghead
+  - The Grim Bagger
+---
 ## Part 1

 Once upon a time in The Pretty Big Handbag...